 United Way of the Brazos Valley is the current Local Campaign Manager for the State Employee Charitable Campaign (SECC).
 The Local Campaign Manager is responsible for facilitating the local charity application process, administering the campaign, accepting and distributing funds to local charities and reporting donor contributions to various agencies and other Local Campaign Managers.

-The Local Employee Committee of the State Employee Charitable Campaign (SECC) is accepting applications at this time for the Local Campaign Manager for the Brazos Valley SECC Campaign.
-Applications are due by Jan.
-31, 2020 by 5:00 pm.
+The Local Employee Committee of the State Employee Charitable Campaign (SECC) is not accepting applications at this time for the Local Campaign Manager for the Brazos Valley SECC Campaign.

 Community Builder Grants - Up to $1,000